ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_4.rst

 - **Ansible-Config**
   - New yaml format for config
-  - Extend the ability of the current config system by adding creating an ansible-config command and add the following:
+  - Extend the ability of the current config system by adding an ansible-config command and add the following:

     - Dump existing config settings